Apple Pie Jello Shot With Brown Sugar Topping

 - Put them on your serving plate, and top with a few sprinkles of brown sugar.

-- If it tastes a little too heavy on alcohol, you can use apple cider instead of apple juice, and reduce the amount of liquor.
+- If it tastes a little too strong, you can use apple cider instead of apple juice, and reduce the amount of liquor.
 Just make sure that whatever you reduce for liquor, you must make up in the mixer amount.

 - The brown sugar may liquify if left out too long.
 You can choose to leave the topping off, it will still taste amazing.
 I offered for people to "dip" the top of their jello shot in the brown sugar if they wanted it a little sweeter instead of adding the brown sugar to every shot.